nibi-lang/nibi/nibi/modules/threads/Documentation.md

 | threads::time::milli   | Returns number of milliseconds handed in as microseconds

 ### Notes

+Threads are only meant to be run within the boundary of a `threads::fn`.
+While reading from the external environment is usually fine, calling external functions from multiple threads within the same environment can cause crashes.
+Regular functions in nibi are not just definitions of a function, but the actual implementation of the function as well.
+This means that if two threads attempt to execute a function at the same time, they will trample each other.
+There is a demo of this in the `programs` directory.
+To ensure this doesn't happen the programmer should do all actions within the scope of the `threads::fn` as this type of function when used with `threads::future` makes unique implementations of the called function.

+In the future we may add specific types that ensure atomic access to data.

 When the user executes `get` on a future, and the valus is returned as the future is completed, that thread will then be cleaned up.
 Running `get` on a future that has already been obtained